-At an arraignment, a judge will formally state the charges against the defendant.
-If bail has not yet been set in the case, it will be addressed at arraignment.
-Then, the defendant will be apprised of their rights and asked to enter a plea to the charges.
-This process would usually take place in a courtroom, but sometimes arraignments occur in a special room inside the jail, or even through a video feed.
+A judge will read the charges against the defendant at this court appearance.
+If bail has not yet been set, it's addressed at the arraignment court hearing.
+After the judge informs a defendant of their rights, the defendant or their lawyer will enter a plea to the charges.
+This process usually occurs in a courtroom.
+Sometimes arraignments happen in a particular room inside the jail or even through a video feed.

 The Arraignment Process at a Glance

-At an arraignment hearing, a judge will read the criminal charges against the accused (now called the "defendant"), and ask the defendant whether they understand the charges (regardless of whether they agree with them).
-The defendant will be asked if they have an attorney.
-If they do not, the court can appoint them a lawyer.
-Either way, the judge will be sure to inform the defendant of important trial rights before proceeding.
+This is often the first time a defendant sees a judge in their case.
+The defendant may have an attorney.
+If they do not, the court can appoint a lawyer for them.
+Either way, the judge will inform the defendant of important trial rights before proceeding.

-Next the defendant will be asked how they plead to the charges.
+Next, the defendant will plead to the charges.
 There are three options: guilty, not guilty, or no contest.
-A plea of no contest means that the person is not agreeing that they committed a crime, but they are willing to accept a conviction.
-Any plea other than "not guilty" could end the criminal trial process on the spot.
+A plea of no contest (nolo contendere) is rare.
+It means the person does not agree that they committed a crime but is willing to accept a conviction.
+Most defendants enter a "not guilty" plea.
+Any other plea could end the criminal trial process on the spot.

 State Variations in the Arraignment Process

-Florida law requires that suspects held in custody must be arraigned within 24 hours of the arrest, either in person or by live video feed.
-In California, bail and release are discussed during the arraignment hearing and defendants can have their attorney represent them in their place for misdemeanor charges.
-The defendant must appear in person for felony charges.
+Florida law requires that suspects in custody have an arraignment within 24 hours of the arrest, either in person or by live video feed.
+In California, bail and release conditions are discussed during the arraignment hearing.
+For misdemeanor offenses, defendants can have their attorney appear on their behalf, but a defendant must appear in person for felony charges.

-If a criminal defendant faces the possibility of jail time, they have a constitutional right to the assistance of an attorney, or "counsel," regardless of the defendant's ability to pay.
-If the defendant wishes to be represented by an attorney but can't afford to hire one, a government-appointed attorney will be assigned at no cost to the defendant.
+When a criminal defendant faces the possibility of jail time, they have a constitutional right to the help of an attorney (counsel).
+This applies regardless of the defendant's ability to pay.
+If a defendant can't afford to hire a criminal defense lawyer, the court will assign one at no cost.